abigit240/Text2CAD/README.md

 # Text2CAD 🧠📐

-**CAD+LLM: Using LLM integration to build CAD in SolidWorks**
+**CAD+LLM: Using LLM integration to build CAD in SolidWorks by Atif**

 This is a prototype that enables users to generate CAD geometry in SolidWorks directly from natural language prompts using a locally hosted Large Language Model (LLM).
+The project was made open source to help contritbution from community and further development.
+As a basic ethical practice it is certainly expected to tag this author in your integrations and further enhancements.

 ---